Cacti/plugin_reportit/README.md

 * issue: ReportIt constantly attempting to register realms

+* feature: Message more elegantly when there are no Report Templates.

 --- 1.1.3 ---

 * issue#37: When adding a new template, changing the drop down box and clicking